jlevy/og-equity-compensation/README.md

 entitles you to something of highly uncertain value, and could well be worthless in the future, or highly valuable, depending on the fate of the company.

-☝️ We’ll discuss the notion of [**fair market value (FMV)**](#409a-valuations) later, but even if a company assigns a value to the stock for tax and accounting purposes, it doesn’t mean you can expect to sell it for that value!
+☝️ We’ll discuss the notion of a company officially assigning a [fair market value](#409a-valuations) later, but even if a company gives you a value for your stock for tax and accounting purposes, it doesn’t mean you can expect to sell it for that value!

-🚧 More context for FMV here or just wait to mention it later.

 ### IPOs, sales, and liquidity